Key Lecturers

 T3: Clinical Studies

-How Do We Know When Enough is Enough?
+How Do We Know When Enough Is Enough?
 Controversies in Determining Optimal Weight Loss

 Monday Nov.
 4, 5:30-6:30 pm